 - Nominees do not need to have been accepted in any graduate program in order to be eligible, but should plan to begin studies no later than the fall of the year following their award.

 email@example.com unless prior permission for alternate submission is granted.
 Individuals seeking information on application deadlines in any given year should also write to the above contact.
 Each applicant will be considered for every award for which s/he is eligible; a single application to the WCS Graduate Scholarship Program is all that is required.

 Selection and Scholarship Timeline

 The nomination/application process will occur in two stages.
-The short-form deadline will be April 2018.
-Applicants who are approved at this stage will be asked to fill out a full application, with a deadline of June 2018.
+The short-form deadline will be February 2022.
+Applicants who are approved at this stage will be asked to fill out a full application, with a deadline of April 2022.
 A WCS Graduate Scholarship Program Committee will convene to review nominations/applications and select recipients for each available award.
-Notification of decisions will occur in early August 2018.
+Notification of decisions will occur in May 2022.